muzian666/HKBU_FIN7880_GG_Group_Project/README.md

 This is new branch of this project, we are going to apply reasoning model for better solution.

 ## Method
+Well...
+No matter which Approach, clean the data is first step...... :-(

+The documents are really really old....
+And some formular even cannot been convert....
+So strange....

+Using olmOCR for convert documents.

 ### Simple Approach: Distill from DeepSeek R1
 #### Step 1: Use DeepSeek to Extend the Chain of Thougt.
+This step is simple, just put the question into DeepSeek R1 and let it generate the Chain of Thought, and then record them.

+The Dataset will upload to Huggingface.

 ### Hard Approach: SFT + GRPO, repeat DeepSeek R1 Zero
 #### Step 1: Rebuild Dataset